 Following the Ronan Point tower block disaster in Canning Town in 1968, strengthening works were carried out at Hawkridge.
 However in 1986 concerns were raised about the safety of the blocks, and tenants were evacuated.
 Rather than carry out further repair works, the blocks were sold to a developer who subsequently did this work themselves and refurbished the building (see post).

 Further works at West Kentish Town estate included replacement of the original Crittal windows with double glazing in 1996.
-20 years later in 2018, the next round of refurbishment is now due.
+20 years later in 2018, the next round of refurbishment is now due, with the buildings long overdue new roofing covering and roof insulation.

 Creation of growing spaces in West Kentish Town estate (the original design did not provide any private gardens).